-Familial progressive cardiac conduction defect (PCCD) is a cardiac conduction disorder that may progress to complete atrioventricular (AV) block.
+Familial progressive cardiac conduction defect (PCCD) is a hereditary cardiac conduction disorder that may progress to complete atrioventricular (AV) block.
 The disease is either asymptomatic or manifests as dyspnea, dizziness, syncope, abdominal pain, heart failure or sudden death.

 Transmission is autosomal dominant with incomplete penetrance and variable expressivity.
 Recessive or sporadic forms are rare.

 Treatment of PCCD includes the timely implantation of a permanent pacemaker.
-Follow-up at 6-months intervals is recommended in patients with any degree of heart block and at least a yearly examination is recommended in members of the affected families with a normal ECG.
+Follow-up at 6-month intervals is recommended in patients with any degree of heart block and at least a yearly examination is recommended in members of the affected families with a normal ECG.
 Medications with conduction-slowing properties should be restricted, and fever, an aggravating trigger in individuals with SCN5A mutations, should be preemptively treated.
 When a clinical diagnosis of PCCD is established in an index case, clinical investigation of first-degree family members is necessary.

 Last update: December 2013